nurlanua/nurlanua.github.io/README.md

 your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them

-    Give examples

 ### Installing